Aleia Hobbs: Biography

 Aleia Hobbs committed to the LSU Lady Tigers in 2014 and ran for them until mid 2018, when she turned pro and signed a sponsorship deal with Adidas.
 During her time at LSU, she also represented the United States at the 2015 Pan American Junior Championships, where she earned a silver medal in the 100 m and a gold medal in the 4 × 100 m relay.

 Hobbs represented the United States at the 2019 World Relays, anchoring the United States to gold.

 On April 3, 2021, she opened her outdoor season at the Battle on the Bayou in New Orleans, Louisiana with a world-leading time of 10.99 s in the 100 m.

 On February 18, 2023, the 26-year-old stormed to second on the world 60 m all-time list with a time of 6.94 seconds, just 0.02 s shy of 30-year-old Irina Privalova's world record, at the U.S. Indoor Championships in Albuquerque, New Mexico.
 She took 0.01 s off the North American indoor record set by Gail Devers also in 1993.

+On August 2026, she received a 6-month doping ban after using an in-home saline infusion to self-treat flue-like symptoms, as she did not qualify for a TUE.